security-code-scan/security-code-scan.github.io/README.md

 ### SCS0023 - View State Not Encrypted
 The `viewStateEncryptionMode` is not set to `Always` in configuration file.
 #### Risk
 Web Forms controls use hidden base64 encoded fields to store state information.
-If sensitve information is stored there it may be leaked to the client side.
+If sensitive information is stored there it may be leaked to the client side.
 #### Vulnerable Code
 The default value is `Auto`:
 ```xml